 1264.
 Fr.
 Johannes de Vercellis cum esset Romae adhuc existens Provincialis Lombardiae tantum prelatis Ecclesiae carus erat quod mortuo Urbano IV multas voces (habuerit) ad papatum.
 Sed praevaluit in vocibus ille qui postea dictus est Clemens IV, valdue amicus ordinis, ita ut sub aliis vestibus gestaret habitum Fratrum Praedicatorum

-This is the famous Giovanni da Vercelli, the sixth Master General of the Dominicans, a position he already held in 1264, despite what Girolamo Borselli says about him being Provincial of Lombardy.
+This is the famous Giovanni da Vercelli, the sixth Master General of the Dominicans, a position he already held in 1264; he had earlier been in Rome, as Girolamo Borselli says, when he was Provincial of Lombardy (from April 8, 1257 to June 7, 1264), and made the favorable acquaintance of some prelates.
+He was elected Master General on June 7, 1264, in the General Chapter held in Paris under the presidency of Peter of Tarentaise, who became Pope Innocent V for a few months in 1276.
 Whether Giovanni da Vercelli actually received many (or any) votes during the election of 1264-1265 is uncertain; Dominican sources of the 14th century state that he was also elected pope, in 1283, but that he died before the news could reach him (Mortier, 37, n.2).
 Unfortunately for the reliability of these chroniclers of the Dominican Order, there was no Conclave in 1283, Pope Martin IV having been elected two years earlier.
 They are correct, however, that Giovanni da Vercelli died in 1283, on November 23, at Montepulciano, after more than twenty years as Master General.

 A later Dominican source, Fra Ambrosio Taegi, OP (16th century), in his Chronicle (citing the earlier Chronicle of Fra Galvanus de la Flamme, OP), preserved in the Archives of the Order (Mortier, 37-38, who provides only his translation of Taegi), writes: